apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Initializr.md

 ```

 Furthermore, CAS Initializr publishes metadata about its capabilities, that is the
-available options for all request parameters (dependencies, type, etc.) A client to the
+available options for all request parameters (dependencies, type, etc.) A client of this
-service uses that information to initialize the select options and the tree of available dependencies.
+service may use this information to initialize the select options and the range of available dependencies.

 You can grab the metadata on the root endpoint with the appropriate `Accept` header: